ArduPilot/ardupilot_wiki/common/source/docs/common-piksi-multi-rtk-receiver.rst

 .. _common-piksi-multi-rtk-receiver:

 ============================
-Swift Navigaton's Piksi Multi RTK GPS Receiver
+Swift Navigation's Piksi Multi RTK GPS Receiver
 ============================

-This article provides a brief overview of Piksi Multi multi-band multi-constellation RTK GPS receiver.
+This article provides a brief overview of Piksi Multi multi-band multi-constellation RTK GPS receiver, available from `Swift Navigation <http://swiftnav.com/>`__.

 .. image:: ../../../images/PiksiMulti.jpg
 	:target: ../_images/PiksiMulti.jpg

 .. note::

-     Piksi Multi RTK GPS is supported in Copter-3.5 (and higher), Plane 3.8.0 (and higher) and Rover 3.0.1 (and higher)
+     Piksi Multi RTK GPS is supported in Copter-3.5 (and higher), Plane 3.8.0 (and higher) and Rover 3.1 (and higher)

 .. note::

      The previous offering from Swift Navigation, Piksi v2, is still supported by ArduPilot.
-That being said, Swift has announced the end-of-life of that receiver, and new units are no longer available. `Deprecated integration documentation for Piksi v2 is available here <http://docs.swiftnav.com/wiki/Integrating_Piksi_with_the_Pixhawk_platform>`__.
+That being said, Swift has announced Piksi v2's end-of-life, and new units are no longer available.
+Deprecated integration documentation for Piksi v2 is `available here <http://docs.swiftnav.com/wiki/Integrating_Piksi_with_the_Pixhawk_platform>`__.

 What is Piksi Multi?
 ====================